juanlao7/protopipe_web/work_screen.md

 ### Analyze the results

 The result of [processing a project](#process-the-project) is a report.
-The *Reports* button will appear in the top bar after the first time you process the project.
+The *Reports* button will appear on the top bar after the first time you process the project.

 !["Reports" button](assets/img/work_screen/analyze_1.png)

-Click on it to open the reports screen.
-Please, continue reading [here](reports_screen.html).
+Press the *Reports* button to open [the reports screen](reports_screen.html).